zaully/mobile-take-home/README.md

 ### User Stories

-    The first thing a user should see is a list of episodes.
+* The first thing a user should see is a list of episodes.
-    If the user taps into an episode and see a list of characters with a clear distinction between dead and alive characters if the user taps into a character and see its information and picture Bonus functionality: The user should have the ability to kill a character and if a character gets kill the character lists should update accordingly
+* If the user taps into an episode the app has to display a list of characters with a clear distinction between dead and alive characters
+* If the user taps into a character the app has to display that character's information and picture
+* Bonus functionality: The user should have the ability to kill a character and if a character gets kill the character lists should update accordingly

 ### Evaluation criteria

 Your submission will be evaluated on the following aspects

-    Completeness
+   * Completeness
-    Correct application of SOLID principles
+   * Correct application of SOLID principles
-    Efficiency
+   * Efficiency
-    Correct application of architectural patterns
+   * Correct application of architectural patterns
-    Code readability and expressiveness
+   * Code readability and expressiveness
-    If there is a problem, the app fails gracefully While we favour functionality over UI/UX your submission should be easy to use (from a user's perspective) Your solution has to compile
+   * If there is a problem, the app fails gracefully
+   * While we favour functionality over UI/UX your submission should be easy to use (from a user's perspective)
+   * Your solution has to compile

 ### Requirements